Protectionism and economic growth: Causal evidence from the first era of globalization: Change in government and protectionism

 Events unraveled during the following days.
 Many newspapers published opinions about the legitimacy of the appeal.
 Larsson's statement in \textit{Aftonbladet}, one of the most influential newspapers at the time, disputed any tax liabilities but remained without the intended effect \citep{Aftonbladet_18871007}.
-On October 12, 1887, the election committee accepted Bergstrand's appeal and invalidated all ballot papers with Larsson's name on them \citep{Lindorm1936}.
+On October 12, 1887, the election committee accepted Bergstrand's appeal and invalidated all ballot papers with votes for Larsson \citep{Lindorm1936}.
 It ordered a recount of the votes and declared the 22 protectionist candidates winners of the election.
 Disputes followed and the decision of the election committee was challenged.
-On January 25, 1888, the supreme court ruled that the 6,585 ballot papers with Larsson's name on them are indeed invalid and officially instated the 22 protectionist candidates as legitimate representatives of the electoral district of Stockholm in the \textit{Riksdag}.
-The free-trade majority in the second chamber of parliament (125 free-traders, 97 protectionists) was overturned by a comfortable protectionist majority (119 protectionists, 103 free-traders).\footnote{Both chambers of parliament decide on trade policy and each representative has one vote.} As a result, the liberal government resigned on 6 February 1888, and the experienced protectionist Gillis Bildt became prime minister.\footnote{Bildt served as Swedish ambassador in Berlin when the \textit{Reichstag} under Bismarck introduced the agrarian protectionist system in 1879.} In February 1888, Bildt's government issued the first tariff laws raising tariffs on agricultural products in a first step from duty free to around 15 percent and subsequently to more than 20 percent \citep{Andersson1950, Rustow1955, Bohlin2005}.
-Figure \ref{fig: The 1887 change in government} shows the main events on a timeline.
+On January 25, 1888, the supreme court ruled that the 6,585 ballot papers with votes for Larsson are indeed invalid and officially instated the 22 protectionist candidates as legitimate representatives of the electoral district of Stockholm in the \textit{Riksdag} \citep{Lewin1988}.
+The free-trade majority in the second chamber of parliament (125 free-traders, 97 protectionists) was overturned by a comfortable protectionist majority (119 protectionists, 103 free-traders).\footnote{Both chambers of parliament decide on trade policy, and each representative has one vote.} As a result, the free-trade government resigned on February 6, 1888, and the experienced protectionist Gillis Bildt became Prime Minister \citep{Lindorm1936}.\footnote{Bildt served as Swedish ambassador in Berlin when the \textit{Reichstag} under Bismarck introduced the agrarian protectionist system in 1879.} In February 1888, Bildt's government issued the first tariff laws.
+See Section \ref{sec:tariffs} for details on the new tariff laws.
+Figure \ref{fig: The 1887/1888 change in government and the 1890 general election} shows the timeline of the main events.

+The change in parliamentary majorities in the aftermath of the 1887 fall election occurred unexpectedly.
+We reviewed hundreds of articles from regional and national Swedish newspapers from before the September 1887 election up to January 25, 1888.\footnote{We used a search algorithm with keywords and time periods for Swedish newspaper articles provided by the National Library of Sweden (\textit{Kungliga biblioteket, KB}).} We found no indication that the tax debt was publicly known before the election.